WorldHealthOrganization/open-source-communication-channel/docs/guidance/making_internal_repo_public.md

 - [Code security guides](https://docs.github.com/en/code-security/guides)

-## 💬 How the Open Source Progamme Office Can Support Your Work
+## 💬 How the Open Source Programme Office Can Support Your Work

 If you have questions, would like to make an existing project open source, or start a new project that you would like to be open source, please reach out on [Discussions](https://github.com/WorldHealthOrganization/open-source-communication-channel/discussions).